kubernetes-sigs/cluster-api-provider-aws/docs/proposal/20260425-opentelemetry-tracing-support.md

 ### Sampling Strategy

 To control the volume of traces and reduce performance overhead, sampling will be applied.
 Sampling will be implemented using a ParentBased TraceIDRatioBased sampler, with the sampling ratio configurable via flags.
-It balances risk of OOM (which is a very possible risk in case of multiple large traces), operational visibility and system performance.
+It balances the risk of exceeding memory limits, which is possible in case of multiple large traces, operational visibility, and system performance.

 Sampling will be:
 - Configurable via controller flags